General Definition and Purpose

 Profile: Next to the „standard sharing options“, SAP automatically shows your badges in your Learner Profile in SAP Learning Hub and in the One Public Profile on sap.com in case you enable the feature to make your badges visible to others.
 By allowing this, other users will have a better overview about who you are when they interact with you, e.g. in blogs or discussions on SAPs help portal.

 Directory: Get the maximum transparency by joining the directory feature in order to be found by others based on your skills, badges or other search options.
-Here you find more information on how to opt-in and out of the open digital badge directory.

 Open Digital Badges from SAP are different from the SAP Community's reputation program